Vancouver Housing Market Report

 Greater Vancouver Population Chart

-Toronto’s competition with Vancouver regarding home unaffordability is relatively recent, as Greater Toronto benchmark home prices have climbed by 42% over the past five years to reach $1,082,200 in August 2024.
-This five-year growth translates into an impressive CAGR of 7.2% (which does not include the potential rent received or the expenses paid).
-This 5-year growth is despite an 18% price decline from the peak of $1,313,800 in Toronto benchmark home prices in March 2022.
+Toronto's competition with Vancouver regarding home unaffordability is relatively recent, as Greater Toronto home prices have climbed by 29% over the past nine years to reach $942,300 in December 2025.
+This nine-year growth translates into a CAGR of 2.9% (which does not include the potential rent received or the expenses paid).
+This 9-year growth is despite a 26% price decline from the peak of $1,279,800 in Toronto benchmark home prices in February 2022.
+Given that Vancouver began its restrictive zoning at least two decades before Toronto, it is no surprise that Vancouver became an unaffordable city much earlier than Toronto.

-Over the past 19 years, the 216% growth in Vancouver home prices has been much faster than either the inflation rate of 50% or wage growth.
+Over the past 20 years, the 176% growth in Vancouver home prices has been much faster than either the 53% inflation rate or wage growth.
 In other words, building houses (producing shelter) has been more difficult than making most other goods and services.
 Many claim that land is a limited resource, and thus, house building faces a natural limitation.
-This is incorrect as there is no natural limitation on increasing the population density.
+This is incorrect, as there is no natural limitation on increasing population density.

-For example, the population density in the Vancouver metropolitan area is 920/km2, while the population density in the city-state of Singapore is 7,800/km2.
+For example, the population density in the Vancouver metropolitan area is around 1,150/km², while the population density in the city-state of Singapore is 8,500/km².
 So, land is not the limiting factor for sheltering people.
-What is limiting house building in Vancouver and Toronto area are municipal regulations imposed on housing production.
-This problem is quantified in the “Municipal Land Use and Regulation Survey.”
+In cities like Vancouver, the primary constraint on new housing is not land scarcity but restrictive municipal zoning and development regulations.
+The impact of these regulations has been quantified by CMHC in the "Municipal Land Use and Regulation Survey."

 Home Prices in Vancouver